smarthomej/addons/bundles/org.smarthomej.binding.amazonechocontrol/README.md

 # Amazon Echo Control Binding

-This binding can control Amazon Echo devices (Alexa).
+This binding can control Amazon Echo devices (Alexa) and Smarthome devices connected through Alexa or a skill.

+Upgrade notice:

-**Upgrade notice:*** If you upgrade from a version before 2.5.0 you need to reset the account and login again (see at the bottom).
+- If you upgrade from a version before 2.5.0 you need to reset the account and login again (see at the bottom).
+- The `lastVoiceCommand` channel of the `amazonechocontrol` binding changed its behavior in version 3.1.8.
+Due to a wrong implementation the channel changed it's state to an empty string if the same command was received again.
+This has been corrected.
+If you want to be notified about every state update, please adjust your rule triggers to "received update".
+If you want to be notified about state changes (i.e. different commands), use `state changed`.

+## What this can be used for

 It provides features to control and view the current state of echo devices: